weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 Or you can view the containers appearing on the screen as they get created in Weave Cloud.

-Then go to the IP address of your cluster's master node in your browser, and specify the given port.
+Then go to the IP address of any of your cluster's machines in your browser, and specify the given port.
 So for example, `http://<master_ip>:<port>`.
+You can find the IP address of the machines in the DigitalOcean dashboard.

 In the example above, this was `31869`, but it is a different port for you.